NathanielJS1541/AoC_2024/Nat/Day_01/README.md

 ### **(Optional)** Debugger

-If you need to debug. you'll need either `gdb` on native aarch64 hardware, or `gdb-multiarch` if you're using [QEMU](https://www.qemu.org/).
+If you need to debug, you'll need either `gdb` on native aarch64 hardware, or `gdb-multiarch` if you're using [QEMU](https://www.qemu.org/).
 This can be installed as follows: